VIRTUAL BRANCH MEETING

 See below for details

-Members will receive registration information for the April meeting via #NewsFlash from our president, Linda Hartmann.
+Members will also receive registration information for the June meeting via #NewsFlash from our president, Linda Hartmann.
 After you register, you’ll receive an email with the link to join our meeting on Zoom.

 Questions?
 Email Marlene Dotterer at email@example.com.